shellpwn-in/Workshops/README.md

 ## Workshop#04: Bash Scripting

-We learn about Bash which will help in automating a lot of commands within the Linux environment and learning this will also help you in working with text files easily.
+We learn about Bash shell which will help in automating a lot of commands within the Linux environment and learning this will also help you in working with text files easily.

+## Workshop#05: Cryptography

+We learn various ways of encoding and encrypting files files using various ciphers and algorithms.

+## Workshop#06: Web

+We learn to exploit the shortcomings of Web by various tools and techniques.

+## Workshop#07: Reversing

+We learn how to reverse engineer pre compiled binaries using the knowledge of assembly and some tools.